 6. Industrial occupancy is that portion of premises that is not open to the public, where access by authorized persons is controlled, and that is used to manufacture, process or store goods such as chemicals, food, ice, meat or petroleum.

-7. Mixed occupancy occurs when two or more occupancies are located within the same building.
-When each occupancy is isolated from the rest of the building by tight walls, floors and ceilings and by self-closing doors, the requirements for each occupancy shall apply to its portion of the building.
-When the various occupancies are not so isolated, the occupancy having the most stringent requirements shall be the governing occupancy.
+7. Mixed occupancy occurs where two or more occupancies are located within the same building.
+Where each occupancy is isolated from the rest of the building by tight walls, floors and ceilings and by self-closing doors, the requirements for each occupancy shall apply to its portion of the building.
+Where the various occupancies are not so isolated, the occupancy having the most stringent requirements shall be the governing occupancy.

 1103.3 System classification.
 Refrigeration systems shall be classified according to the degree of probability that refrigerant leaked from a failed connection, seal or component could enter an occupied area.
 The distinction is based on the basic design or location of the components.